 While that’s simmering, cook your noodles in a separate pan according to the package instructions.

-Now add thinly-sliced chicken, red peppers, and lime juice to your soup mixture and cook for 5 more minutes.
+Add thinly sliced chicken (or pulled meat from a Rotisserie chicken), red peppers, and lime juice to your soup mixture and cook for 7-8 more minutes.

 Ladle your soup into bowls, then add your noodles and all the yummy garnishes you desire.

-This soup has it all my friend: it’s creamy, crunchy, spicy, sweet, unctuous, savory, herbaceous, aromatic, and just flat out the best flavor ever!
+This Thai Red Curry Recipe has it all my friend: it’s creamy, crunchy, spicy, sweet, unctuous, savory, herbaceous, aromatic, and just flat-out the best flavor ever!

 Thai Red Curry Chicken Soup – a delicious restaurant-quality meal made in 30 minutes in the comfort of your own home!

-Warm creamy comforting red curry soup with a touch of sweetness and a bit of a spicy kick.
+Warm creamy comforting Thai Red Curry Soup with a touch of sweetness and a bit of a spicy kick.

 Ingredients